AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/region_java_rtc.md

 ## Prerequisites

-Before proceeding, ensure that you have a project that has implemented the basic real-time engagement functionality.
-For details, see [Start a Video Call]().
+Before adjusting the audio volume, ensure that you have implemented the basic real-time communication functions in your project.
+For details, see [Start a Call](start_call_android) or [Start Interactive Live Streaming](start_live_android).

 ## Implementation